 - Reduced anxiety

-There are a whole host of reasons to set time aside each day and create your own Zen moments.
+There are many reasons to set time aside each day and create your own Zen moments.

 Start where you are

-Start by making a commitment to a more achievable goal.
-5 minutes is a great place to begin and you can build your meditation practice from there.
+Five minutes is a great place to begin, and you can build your meditation practice from there.

-And if 5 minutes sounds too long, start with 1 minute.
+And if five minutes sounds too long, start with one minute.

-Once you start to notice the benefits you’ll naturally want to do more than 5 minutes.
+Once you notice the benefits, you’ll naturally want to do over 5 minutes.

 Choose a time

-For a formal meditation practice (one that you do sitting down everyday) it can help to choose a daily time and place to embed your new habit.
-Try and link it to something that you do everyday, waking up, a morning coffee, arriving into work first thing, perhaps your lunch break, getting home from work or just before you go to bed.
+A formal meditation practice (one that you do sitting down every day) can help you choose a daily time and place to embed your new habit.

 Create your own meditation space